Maritime law

-Maritime law or admiralty law is a body of law that governs nautical issues and private maritime disputes.
+Maritime law or admiralty law is a body of law that governs legal matters arising from activities conducted on navigable waters, including commercial shipping contracts, personal injury and property disputes (torts), and the rights and responsibilities owed among vessel owners, cargo interests, insurers, and crew members.
 Admiralty law consists of both domestic law on maritime activities, and private international law governing the relationships between private parties operating or using ocean-going ships.
 While each legal jurisdiction usually has its own legislation governing maritime matters, the international nature of the topic and the need for uniformity has, since 1900, led to considerable international maritime law developments, including numerous multilateral treaties.
 (Note: Such as the COLREGS, SOLAS, Hague-Visby Rules, ISPS, etc.)

 Admiralty law, which mainly governs the relations of private parties, is distinguished from the law of the sea, a body of public international law regulating maritime relationships between nations, such as navigational rights, mineral rights, and jurisdiction over coastal waters.
 While admiralty law is adjudicated in national courts, the United Nations Convention on the Law of the Sea has been adopted by 167 countries (Note: The Convention on the Law of the Sea has not been ratified by 29 United Nations member and observer states, most notably the United States.
 See United States non-ratification of the UNCLOS.) and the European Union, and disputes are resolved at the ITLOS tribunal in Hamburg.